Mechanics of Biological Materials,

 Having worked at Draper, I know the value of rigorous technical solutions in the pursuit of solving mission-driven engineering challenges.
 However, I've also seen how critical the programmatic structure, infrastructure, and leadership that supports engineers is to realizing success in projects.

-Throughout my PhD I have worked to create positive and productive communities whenever I can.
-I have supported my peers in the difficult stretches of grad school as a communication coach and peer mentor.
-I have enabled friends and colleagues to develop their interests through organizing science policy trips to Washington DC for the Science Policy Initiative and to the Collegiate National Championships for the MIT club cycling team.
+Throughout my PhD I worked to create positive and productive communities whenever I can.
+I supported my peers in the difficult stretches of grad school as a communication coach and peer mentor.
+I enabled friends and colleagues to develop their interests through organizing science policy trips to Washington DC for the Science Policy Initiative and to the Collegiate National Championships for the MIT club cycling team.

 My Work